Eaton, Northern Territory

 Eaton is a suburb in the Northern Territory of Australia located in the city of Darwin.
+It is the traditional country and waterways of the Larrakia people.

 It consists of the land occupied by the Darwin International Airport and RAAF Base Darwin.

-Eaton is named in commemoration of Charles Eaton (1895 - 1979), a senior officer in the Royal Australian Air Force whose service included appointment as the "Station Commander of RAAF Darwin" in 1940.
+Eaton is named in commemoration of Charles Eaton (1895 – 1979), a senior officer in the Royal Australian Air Force whose service included appointment as the "Station Commander of RAAF Darwin" in 1940.
 The suburb’s boundary and name were gazetted on 4 April 2007.

 The 2016 Australian census which was conducted in August 2016 reports that Eaton had 213 people living within its boundaries.

-Eaton is located within the federal division of Solomon, the territory electoral division of Spillett and the municipality of the City of Darwin.
+Eaton is located within the federal division of Solomon, the territory electoral division of Sanderson and the municipality of the City of Darwin.